 Our first Olam Cocoa sustainability initiative started in Indonesia in 2003/2004 through a joint venture project with The Blommer Chocolate Co., with whom we created GrowCocoa, which formalises our shared cocoa sustainability vision.
 Our programmes have since grown to span Africa, Asia and South America, supplying traceable, certified and sustainable cocoa beans and semi-finished cocoa products to the global cocoa and chocolate industries.
 We are also a founding member of CocoaAction, which aims to align the sustainability programmes of the world’s leading cocoa and confectionery companies.

 In 2011, we created the world’s first climate-smart verified cocoa in partnership with Rainforest Alliance in Ghana.
-Climate-smart land use practices aim to stop deforestation, protect and improve the existing ecosystem and reduce greenhouse gases.
-Read more in this case study by Landscapes for People, Food and Nature and in this blog by Rainforest Alliance manager Martin Noponen.
+Climate-smart land-use practices aim to stop deforestation, protect and improve the existing ecosystem and reduce greenhouse gases.
+Read more in this case study by Landscapes for People, Food and Nature and in this post by Rainforest Alliance manager Martin Noponen.